Expanding reach in anti-racism, financial literacy online education.

 Things have changed substantially.
 I’ve realized that we must remain relevant to serve the present-day issues.
 This requires deep introspection, connection, and collaboration.

-What has surprised you so far?
+What has surprised you along the way?

 I didn’t expect the results we’re getting.
 Our first series focused on critical race theory, and our second series will be facilitated by Dr. Obery Hendricks in which he will lead discussions about his book, The Politics of Jesus.
 We’ve had an overwhelming response, which surprises me.